jenniferlu717/KrakenTools/DiversityTools/README.md

         Streptococcus pneumoniae 1313        S           ...         ....
 3       0.000000
         Bordetella pertussis     520         S           ...         ....
 20      0.000002

-Link to Brack github for reference: [Bracken](https://github.com/jenniferlu717/Bracken)
+Link to Bracken github for reference: [Bracken](https://github.com/jenniferlu717/Bracken)

+Note: This example shows the file format from Bracken at the species level, but users can specify a different level for abundance estimation with Bracken.

 ## 4. alpha\_diversity.py alpha type input